bryanmikaelian/website/posts/i-ran-a-retro-with-my-ai-agent-team.md

 Every one of these is a real problem.
 None of them required an AI to find.
 But having twelve focused perspectives report simultaneously to me?
 Now I know where to improve.

 See you at performance review time.
-In the year of our Lord, I just ran a retro with AI agents.
-And the action items are real.